stevengregori92/Ratings-and-Gross-in-Movies/README.md

 # Ratings-and-Gross-in-Movies
-Cleaning, Visualizing, and Reporting some findings from IMDB Top 100 Scores
+Cleaning, Visualizing, and Reporting some findings from Top 1000 IMDB Scores